Mbed-TLS/mbedtls-docs/kb/development/script-coding-standards.md

 from mbedtls_dev import …
 ```

+### Python imports

+We follow the usual convention that imports go at the top of a file (after the docstring and the license comment).
+Imports are typically ordered as follows:

+1. Standard library, in lexicographic order.
+2. Third-party libraries, if any, in lexicographic order.
+3. Modules from `mbedtls_dev`, in lexicographic order.

+Avoid importing individual names from modules, as it can be difficult to figure out which module an unqualified name comes from.
+It's ok to import names if they're sufficiently recognizable, for example:

+* Importing individual modules from `mbedtls_dev` is fine.
+* Importing capitalized type names from `typing` is fine.
+* Importing individual submodules from Cryptodome is fine.

 ### Third-party Python libraries

 Avoid bringing in new dependencies, because each dependency adds risk to the project.
 Only use dependencies if they have a clear advantage.